Nexide0810/MHF1_DamageCalculator/README.md

 **For now only Raw Damage work**

 Damage calculator for Monster Hunter Freedom (PSP)
-Select your weapon and the monster and you get your damage
+Select your weapon and monster to get a damage table